-Baptists, since their beginnings, repeatedly have composed confessions which expressed the doctrinal consensus among related churches.
-In principle, however, Baptists always have insisted that no statement of faith can be considered creedally binding even upon concurring congregations.
+Baptists, since their beginnings, repeatedly have composed confessions, which expressed the doctrinal consensus among related churches.
+In principle, however, Baptists always have insisted that no statement of faith can be considered creedally binding, even upon concurring congregations.
 The purpose of their doctrinal summaries was to explain to other Christians and to the larger society what Baptists believed and practiced.
 Within and among Baptist churches, statements of faith also provided a standard for instruction, counsel and fellowship.

 We, as the North American Baptist Conference, presently feel the need to state more fully our Baptist understanding of the Christian faith.
-The purpose that guided us in writing and the use that we intend for this declaration are
+The purpose that guided us in writing and the use that we intend for this declaration are to:

-- 1. To further the sense of identity within our North American Baptist Conference by declaring our common doctrinal understandings; - 2.
-To provide a basis for doctrinal instruction within our Conference; - 3.
-To provide a basis for doctrinal discussions in the hiring of Conference personnel; - 4.
-To serve as a reference point when opinions differ; - 5.
-To provide a basis for doctrinal discussion in admitting new churches and new pastors into our various associations; - 6.
-To provide a doctrinal guide for new churches; and - 7.
-To give a doctrinal witness beyond our conference.
+- 1. further the sense of identity and the spirit of unity within our North American Baptist Conference by declaring our common doctrinal understanding - 2. provide a basis for doctrinal instruction within our conference - 3. provide a basis for doctrinal discussions in the hiring of conference personnel - 4. serve as a reference point when opinions differ - 5. provide a basis for doctrinal discussion in admitting new churches and new pastors into our various associations - 6. provide a doctrinal guide for new churches - 7. give a doctrinal witness beyond our conference

-In continuity with our immediate forefathers and the larger fellowship of Baptists throughout our history, we seek to practice and propagate by God's grace the following convictions:
+In continuity with our immediate forefathers and the larger fellowship of Baptists throughout history, we seek to practice and propagate by God's grace the following convictions: